 Work to foster an environment that supports collaboration.
-This can include creating opportunities for team building and fostering interpersonal relationships, as well as providing the necessary resources and tools for collaborative processes in the organization.
+This can include creating opportunities for team building and fostering interpersonal relationships, as well as providing the necessary resources and tools for collaborative processes in the organisation.

 Diversity and inclusion:

 A culture that values diversity and inclusion can create a more welcoming and productive environment.
 Fostering an inclusive culture requires proactive efforts.
-Make your diversity and inclusion efforts visible by telling the ‘good stories’ throughout the organization.
+Make your diversity and inclusion efforts visible by telling the ‘good stories’ throughout the organisation.

 A positive company culture where employees feel valued, understood and involved can create a positive employee experience.

 What is the impact of a good company culture?